 In 2022, I started working on Love and Hip Hop and Only Baddies with Waka.
 By then, there was no way for me to hide my talent anymore.
 Once the celebrities found out about my talent, they motivated me to get back into the lab.
 It was hard to balance, especially in film, when you are on set for twelve hours a day, faithfully.
 I found time, and it’s all a dream now.
 I love it, especially when I have so many celebrities supporting me based on meeting me as CCO Nick, then finding out about Gasz Monroe.

 Photobombshell: That’s incredible.
-It’s wonderful to have that kind of support, especially from people who are in the industry and have come up from the start.
+It’s beautiful to have that kind of support, especially from people who are in the industry and have come up from the start.
 You mentioned your release, ‘Aries State of Mind 2’ earlier, and I don’t want to miss the opportunity to talk about it.
 I featured it on our release calendar, but talk about that project a bit for me, how it came together, and what it means to you as an artist.

 Gasz Monroe: Well, I dropped ‘Aries State of Mind 1’ on my birthday, 4/17/2015.
 That was my first official release since changing my name from Young Gasz to Gasz Monroe.
 I usually drop all my albums on April 17, but I wanted to prove myself to Empire, so I had to drop a project before 2022 ended as part of my distribution agreement.
 I’m a dedicated Aries.
 I love my sign.
 I’m pretty in tune with astrology, and I think I am the perfect representation of an Aries.